ordina-jworks/ordina-jworks.github.io/_posts/2019-11-04-oracle-code-one.md

 ## Usual Suspects

 As always, there are a few speakers at every conference who are household names and who always deliver.
-Some of these you can also go and experience in Belgium at Devoxx or our very own [JOIN](https://ordina-jworks.github.io/join/){:target="_blank" rel="noopener noreferrer"} conference, like
-[Benjamin Nothdurft](https://twitter.com/DataDuke){:target="_blank" rel="noopener noreferrer"}.
+Some of these you can also meet and experience in Belgium at Devoxx or at our very own [JOIN](https://ordina-jworks.github.io/join/){:target="_blank" rel="noopener noreferrer"} conference, like [Benjamin Nothdurft](https://twitter.com/DataDuke){:target="_blank" rel="noopener noreferrer"}.
 These talks are always very interesting and of a high standard, therefore we will only highlight them briefly.

-[Venkat Subramanian](https://twitter.com/venkat_s){:target="_blank" rel="noopener noreferrer"} gave no less than 6 talks at the conference, 2 of which we were able to attend.
-These talked about [A Dozen Cool Things You Can Do With JVM Languages](https://youtu.be/pWW8uqAPT-s){:target="_blank" rel="noopener noreferrer"}
+[Venkat Subramanian](https://twitter.com/venkat_s){:target="_blank" rel="noopener noreferrer"} gave no less than six talks at the conference, two of which we were able to attend.
+These were about [A Dozen Cool Things You Can Do With JVM Languages](https://youtu.be/pWW8uqAPT-s){:target="_blank" rel="noopener noreferrer"}
 and "Functional Programming Idioms in Java" in which Venkat shows you things which are really useful but look so obvious when he points them out in his incomparable style.

-[Mark Heckler](https://twitter.com/mkheck/status/1174413471674294272){:target="_blank" rel="noopener noreferrer"} talked about [How to Use Messaging Platforms for Scalabiliy and Performance](https://speakerdeck.com/mkheck/drinking-from-the-stream){:target="_blank" rel="noopener noreferrer"} and did an impressive live demo in which he built an application which produced, transformed and consumed events in 3 seperate projects in less than 15 minutes, using Spring Cloud Stream.
+[Mark Heckler](https://twitter.com/mkheck/status/1174413471674294272){:target="_blank" rel="noopener noreferrer"} talked about [How to Use Messaging Platforms for Scalabiliy and Performance](https://speakerdeck.com/mkheck/drinking-from-the-stream){:target="_blank" rel="noopener noreferrer"} and did an impressive live demo in which he built an application which produced, transformed and consumed events in three seperate projects in less than 15 minutes, using Spring Cloud Stream.

-Furthermore [Josh Long](https://twitter.com/starbuxman){:target="_blank" rel="noopener noreferrer"} talked about [The Reactive Revolution](https://youtu.be/Y-r_S2UAzGY){:target="_blank" rel="noopener noreferrer"} and "Bootiful Testing" while [Stephane Maldini](https://twitter.com/smaldini){:target="_blank" rel="noopener noreferrer"} gave us an overview of the reasons why you should (or should not) start using reactive programming.
+Furthermore, [Josh Long](https://twitter.com/starbuxman){:target="_blank" rel="noopener noreferrer"} talked about [The Reactive Revolution](https://youtu.be/Y-r_S2UAzGY){:target="_blank" rel="noopener noreferrer"} and "Bootiful Testing" while [Stephane Maldini](https://twitter.com/smaldini){:target="_blank" rel="noopener noreferrer"} gave us an overview of the reasons why you should (or should not) start using reactive programming.

 ## Groundbreakers Hub